-Since it is possible to pass arguments to parameters by name, the parameter names should be considered as part of a subroutine's public API.
+Because you must use their names when passing named parameters, parameter names are part of a subroutine's public API.
 Choose them carefully!
 Sometimes it may be convenient to expose a parameter with one name while binding to a variable of a different name:

 '''

 sub announce-time(:dinner($supper) = '8pm') {

 say "We eat dinner at $supper";

-}

 }

 announce-time(dinner => '9pm'); # We eat dinner at 9pm

 '''